England cruise past Italy to kick-start Six Nations bid

 The 27-year-old collected before crossing with the rest of a powerful England ruck, but the TMO spotted that Nick Isiekwe was offside and ruled out the try.

-Daly earned England their bonus point four minutes after the break when, after a scrum, Smith managed to get the ball out to the marauding replacement who ran through to dot down.
+Daly earned England their bonus point four minutes after the break when, from a scrum, Smith managed to get the ball out to the marauding replacement who ran through to dot down.

-It looked as though England might continue to run in tries but to their credit Italy then had a brief spell trying to hammer their way through England's 22.
+It looked as though England might continue to run in tries but Italy had a brief spell trying to hammer their way through England's 22.

-However, Sinckler rounded off the scoring with eight minutes remaining after Alessandro Fusco fumbled a high ball to allow England possession in Italy's 22 and make the win even more emphatic.
+However, Sinckler rounded off the scoring with eight minutes remaining after Alessandro Fusco fumbled a high ball to allow England possession in Italy's 22.

 © 2022 AFP